 4.3 File Optimization

 Another necessary settings tab is the one related to file optimization.
-That’s because files (HTML, CSS, and JS) heavily impacts your loading speed.
+That’s because files (HTML, CSS, and JS) heavily impact your loading speed.

 It’s crucial to test each of these settings and see which one works for you and which one doesn’t.
 Don’t forget to try contact forms, loading pages, etc.